CDC-DNPAO/CDCAnthro/README.md

 cdcanthro(data, age = age_in_months, wt = weight_kg, ht = height_cm, bmi = bmi, all = FALSE)

-Default for 'all' is FALSE - see Detailts
+The default for 'all' is FALSE - See Details

 cdcanthro(data, age_in_months, weight_kg, height_cm, bmi)

-#### Do NOT put arguments in quotation marks, such as cdcanthro(data,'age','wt','ht','bmi').
+#### Do NOT put arguments in quotation marks, such as cdcanthro(data, 'age', 'wt', 'ht', 'bmi').
 Instead, use cdcanthro(data, age, wt, ht, bmi)

 Arguments:

-data: data.frame or data.table
+data: data frame or data.table

-age: age in months specified as accuately as possible.
+age: age in months specified as accurately as possible.

 wt: weight (kg).